nanvel/blog/pages/books.md

 - [+] The Man Who Solved the Market by Gregory Zuckerman
 - The Quiet Trader by Atanas Matov
 - [+] Quantitative Trading by Ernest P. Chan
+- The Ruby Programming Language by David Flanagan and Yukihiro Matsumoto

 ## In progress

+- Effective TypeScript by Dan Vanderkam
 - Principles for Dealing with the Changing World Order by Ray Dalio
-- The Ruby Programming Language by David Flanagan and Yukihiro Matsumoto
 - The Electronic Day Trader by Mark Friedfertig and George West
 - Python 3 Standard Library by Example by Doug Hellmann
 - RSI Trading by Glenn Wilson